 One of the main purposes of rugs is to define the space.
 This client placed a 2x3 Bokhara rug in this sitting area to add purpose to the open floor plan.

-This client chose to place a 2x3 Bokara rug under the bench of their piano, helping give purpose and a soft place for the musicians heels to rest while playing.
+Meanwhile, another client placed their 2x3 Bokara rug under the bench of their piano, helping give purpose and a soft place for the musician's heels to rest while playing.
 The wool also allows for excellent noise cancellation.

 If you are recording, the wool will absorb any echo to provide excellent recording quality.
-You can also place on large rug under the entire piano for even more drama.
+You can also place one large rug under the entire piano for even more echo-cancellation.

 Again, defining the space is key.
-This client chose to go for an asymmetrical look, but you can totally even things out by placing this Bokhara rug in the center of both chairs.
-We really like the subtle juxtaposition in this space.
+This client chose to go for an asymmetrical look, but you can even things out by placing this Bokhara rug in the center, under both chairs.
+However, we like the subtle juxtaposition in this space.
 The style is very transitional but the Bokhara rug adds a raw, effortless touch.

-RugKnots can custom design a Bokhara rug with the name of the bride, groom and wedding date hand knotted into the rug!
-Use the rug on your big day and then hang the heirloom on the wall as a keepsake for generations
+RugKnots can custom design a rug like red Bokhara rug, green Bokhara rug, blue Bokhara rug with the name of the bride, groom and wedding date hand-knotted into the rug!
+Use the rug on your big day and then hang the heirloom on the wall as a keepsake for generations.

-Bokhara rugs are rooted in history and help a stuffy room appear more well traveled.
-Bokhara rugs are one of the signature textiles of Pakistan and will create perfect juxtaposition in a Western style home.
+Bokhara rugs are rooted in history and help a stuffy room appear more cultured.
+Bokhara rugs are one of the signature textiles of Pakistan and can create a perfect juxtaposition in any Western-style home.
 Don't believe us?
+Try it out!

-We will help you choose a selection of rugs that would fit perfectly in your space and our in-house designer, George, can actually Photoshop the rug into you home so you can see it before you get it!
+We will help you choose a selection of rugs that would fit perfectly in your space and our in-house designer can Photoshop the rug into your home so you can see it before you get it!